 Silage nets do not replace the need to apply weight to the silage surface

-For best results always use an Oxygen Barrier Film, Nets and Tyre walls or other weighting system over the nets.
+For best results always use an Oxygen Barrier Film, Protective Nets and Tyre sidewalls or other weighting system over the nets.
 All are cost effective.

 On steep slopes they cannot be stacked against each other like full tyres but will happily sit on anything up to a 40o slope.
 We do not recommend building any silage pits with slopes greater than 30o since these cannot be rolled effectively and invariably result in large amount of spoilage and shoulder waste.

-Tyre walls will stay in place far better than gravel bags on slopes and unlike rubber mats, tyre walls do not blow off the clamp on exposed, windy sites.
+Tyre sidewalls will stay in place far better than gravel bags on slopes and unlike rubber mats, tyre walls do not blow off the clamp on exposed, windy sites.

 The vast majority of users have been full of praise for the product.
 Quite often once farmers have tried tyre walls they refuse to continue using car tyres and order more tyre walls for the rest of their clamps.
 In fact the majority of farmers who have purchased tyre walls have recommended them to their friends and neighbours.

-We have also had a very small number of customers who have been concerned that tyre walls do contain wires or that the cut ends of wires are exposed around the outer edge.
+We have also had a very small number of customers who have been concerned that tyre sidewalls do contain wires or that the cut ends of wires are exposed around the outer edge.